ballerina-platform/ballerina-lang/docs/lang-ref/workers.md

 ## Receiving a reply from a worker

-The worker can reply to the enclosing entity using a [Reply](statements.md#reply) statement.
+The worker can reply to the enclosing entity using a [Reply](statements.md#reply) statement at the end of the worker defintion.
 You can configure the enclosing entity to receive the reply by dragging the Worker Receive icon to the point where you want the enclosing entity to receive the reply:

 ![alt text](../images/icons/worker-receive.png "Worker Receive icon")